 - New purchases are best left in their original packaging.
 The professional crew will add whatever extra buffering deemed necessary.

-By shipment day, we were all set with our end of the bargain - all items were packed into boxes and the boxes numbered, with contents noted – keeping a spreadsheet in addition to having a hard-copy and the number slips for the boxes works wonders in retaining sanity.
+By shipment day, we were all set with our end of the bargain - all items were packed into numbered boxes, with contents noted – keeping a spreadsheet in addition to having a hard-copy and number slips for the boxes worked well.

 The container loading started around 3:30PM and finished by around 5:30PM.
 The movers were out of the house by 6PM – long day for sure, but flawless execution for the most part!